ahundt/cis/doc/quickstart.rst

 then symlink the data folder "PA1-2" from "data/PA1-2" into the same directory as the unit tests.
 In other words, the unit tests expect the directory "PA1-2" to be in the same directory as the unit test executable when it is run.
+The same should be done for the OUTPUT folder to PA1-2-OUTPUT for comparison of debug output files for identifying problems in the system.

 .. code-block:: bash

 	ln -s /path/to/cis/data/PA1-2
+	ln -s /path/to/cis/OUTPUT PA1-2-OUTPUT
 	./cisHW1test

 Next Steps